garbo-succus/r3f-control-kit/README.md

 It is possible to mask this latency by hiding the system cursor and showing your own cursor (an emoji or SVG etc).

 This is generally not recommended, as it makes a11y worse, the cursor may fail to load, and there is discontinuity for the user when entering/leaving the window.
-However, in certain contexts (fullscreen apps etc), showing an in-app cursor may help with pointing prescision and game feedback.
+However, in certain contexts (fullscreen apps etc), showing an in-app cursor can help with pointing precision and game feedback.